ruitcatarino/alarm-clock/README.md

 # Alarm Clock

+Plays an alarm sound at a desired time, 24H format

-usage: alarm.py [-h] [-t TIME] [-m MESSAGE]
+alarm.py [-h] [-t TIME] [-m MESSAGE]

-optional arguments:
+-h, --help,          Show this help message

-  -t TIME, --time TIME          Time to set the alarm (HH:MM) -m MESSAGE, --message MESSAGE Message that shows when the alarm goes off
+-t  --time,          Time to set the alarm (HH:MM)

+-m  --message,       Message that shows when the alarm goes off

 ## Requirement

-sudo apt install sox
+>sudo apt install sox

+Needed for reproducing sound of alarm